Left–right political spectrum: United States

-Reception
+Criticism

-Political scientists have frequently noted that a single left–right axis is too simplistic and insufficient for describing the existing variation in political beliefs and include other axes to compensate for this problem.
+Political scientists have frequently argued that a single left–right axis is too simplistic and insufficient for describing the existing variation in political beliefs and include other axes to compensate for this problem.

-American libertarian writer David Boaz argued that the political terms Left and Right are used to spin a particular point of view rather than as simple descriptors, with those on the Left typically emphasizing their support for working people and accusing the Right of supporting the interests of the upper class; and those on the Right usually emphasizing their support for individualism and accusing the Left of supporting collectivism.
+American libertarian writer David Boaz argued that the political terms left and right are used to spin a particular point of view rather than as simple descriptors, with those on the left typically emphasizing their support for working people and accusing the right of supporting the interests of the upper class; and those on the right usually emphasizing their support for individualism and accusing the left of supporting collectivism.
 Boaz asserts that arguments about the way these terms should be used often displace arguments about policy by raising emotional prejudice against a preconceived notion of what the terms mean.

 In 2006, British Prime Minister Tony Blair described the main cleavage in politics as not left versus right, but open versus closed.
-According to Blair, attitudes towards social issues and globalism are more important than the conventional economic left–right issues.
+According to Blair, attitudes towards social issues and globalisation are more important than the conventional economic left–right issues.
 In this model, "open" voters tend to be culturally liberal, multicultural and in favour of globalisation while "closed" voters are culturally conservative, opposed to immigration and in favour of protectionism.
 The open–closed political spectrum has seen increased support following the rise of populist and centrist parties in the 2010s.

-Elizabeth May, former leader of the Green Party of Canada, called the left–right political divide "something of an anachronism", arguing that "voters in modern democracies" are divided more along the lines of "'insiders' and 'outsiders.'"
-May cites "similarities in appeal between Donald Trump and Bernie Sanders" despite them being far apart "in policy terms".

 Norberto Bobbio saw the polarization of the Italian Chamber of Deputies in the 1990s as evidence that the linear left–right axis remained valid.
-Bobbio thought that the argument that the spectrum had disappeared occurred when either the Left or Right were weak.
+Bobbio thought that the argument that the spectrum had disappeared occurred when either the left or right were weak.
 The dominant side would claim that its ideology was the only possible one, while the weaker side would minimize its differences.
-He saw the Left and Right not in absolute terms, but as relative concepts that would vary over time.
+He saw the left and right not in absolute terms, but as relative concepts that would vary over time.
 In his view, the left–right axis could be applied to any time period.

 A survey of Canadian legislative caucuses conducted between 1983 and 1994 by Bob Altemeyer showed an 82% correlation between party affiliation and score on a scale for right-wing authoritarianism when comparing right-wing and social democratic caucuses.
 There was a wide gap between the scores of the two groups, which was filled by liberal caucuses.
-His survey of American legislative caucuses showed scores by American Republicans and Democrats were similar to the Canadian Right and liberals, with a 44% correlation between party affiliation and score.
+His survey of American legislative caucuses showed scores by American Republicans and Democrats were similar to the Canadian right and liberals, with a 44% correlation between party affiliation and score.

+While in many Western European democracies, traditionally the left is associated with socially liberal and economically left values, while the right is traditionally associated with socially conservative and economically right values, Eastern European, post-communist parties are frequently juxtaposed, with economically left parties holding nationalist positions more frequently and economically right parties being liberal and internationalist.